 - Digital Book Index

-‘Provides links to more than 130 000 title records from more than 1 800 commercial and non-commercial publishers, universities, and various private sites.
-About 90 000 of these are available Free’.
+‘Links to more than 160 000 title records from more than 1 800 commercial and non-commercial publishers, universities, and various private sites.
+More than 140 000 of these are free’.

-‘This is a listing of sites that legally offer Free books relating to business, for reading and listening [audio]’.
-A review listing from Gizmo’s Freeware.
+‘Sites that legally offer free books relating to business, for reading and listening [audio]’.

 ‘Ebooks and guides on Mathematics, which can be viewed online or downloadable in PDF, CHM, RAR or ZIP’ formats.

-‘FreeScience.info provides more than 2 000 Free scientific books’.
-Multiple Science areas, also theses, student notes, other links.
+‘FreeScience.info provides more than 2 000 free scientific books’.
+Also theses, student notes, other links.

 ‘Uni Text Books Online.
 Rent, Buy and Sell Australian Uni Textbooks’.
-They may not be free, but it could well be the next cheapest method for gaining textbooks [while also being able to sell them here when you have finished your studies].
+Not free, but the next cheapest method for gaining textbooks [while also being able to sell them here].

 - Major Online Text Collections by